Eppo-exp/eppo-docs/docs/how-tos/integrating-with-contentful.md

 2. Use the Eppo client to determine which variation a user should be assigned
 3. Use the variation assignment to fetch content from Contentful

 To get the implementation we built running locally, [clone this repo from Github](https://github.com/hhargreaveseppo/contentful_eppo_blog), and follow the README instructions.
-If you have an idea in mind of where you would like to implement this integration already then using the following code as a boilerplate for your instance:
+If you already know where you would like to implement this integration you can use the following code as boilerplate:

 ```js